Introduction

 RedwoodJS is an opinionated, full-stack, serverless web application framework for the Jamstack.
 It is designed to enable the dream of a Universal Deployment Machine.

-There has recently been an influx of different projects aiming to build a Full Stack React framework.
+There has recently been an influx of different projects aiming to build a Fullstack React framework.
 What are people talking about when they say Full Stack React and why is it suddenly such a hot topic?

 The Jamstack is a departure from traditional server-rendered stacks like LAMP and MEAN.
 Jamstack applications serve static files from globally distributed CDN’s, removing the server and the database from the stack entirely and replacing them with APIs that provide dynamic functionality.